 - Multiple offenses within a certain amount of time

 Drivers court-ordered to complete driver safety are not afforded the pleasure of dismissing their ticket by attending a class.
 But, since they are allowed to keep their licenses, it ain’t all bad.

 Fortunately, most moving violations are minor ones.
 These “little” sins can be forgiven with a driver safety course.

-In either case, there is one important detail that should not be missed.
+In either case, one important detail should not be missed.
 The course that is chosen must be state-approved.
 Otherwise, the court will not accept the certificate of completion, and you’ll find yourself paying for a second course and starting all over.

 Sign-up Voluntarily for Driver Safety Course Benefits

 I know that headline isn’t very enticing, but let me explain.